David A. Arnold: Screenwriter and actor

 Arnold served as writer and producer for the Netflix revival series Fuller House.
 He wrote episodes of several comedy shows, including Bigger (BET+), Meet the Browns (TBS), The Rickey Smiley Show (TV One), Raising Whitley (OWN), Tyler Perry's House of Payne (TBS), and The Tony Rock Project (MyNetworkTV).

 In 2021, Arnold created the Nickelodeon show That Girl Lay Lay and served as showrunner for the series.
 He appeared in several television series including Meet the Browns, A Series of Unfortunate People and The Tony Rock Project.

 Arnold had two stand-up comedy specials on Netflix, David A. Arnold: Fat Ballerina and It Ain't For The Weak (July 2022).

 Personal life

-Arnold was married to Julie L. Harkness; the couple had two daughters, Anna-Grace (2005) and Ashlyn (2007).
+Arnold was married to Julie L. Harkness; the couple had two daughters, Anna-Grace (b.
+2005) and Ashlyn (b.
+2007).
 He was of African-American ancestry.

 Death

 Arnold died on September 7, 2022, at the age of 54, while at home due to natural causes.

 An episode of That Girl Lay Lay titled "Dylan and Rebecca's Cleve-Land-Land Adventure" was dedicated to Arnold.